 Since it appears the former President refused to act, we need to learn from the high school students from the Parkland, Florida shooting and take action ourselves.
 Remember by acting you may be saving the life of your child or a loved one.
 Call the Senators for your state and demand sane gun laws and if they are too afraid of the NRA, you will vote against them in the next election.

 Some people will say I have no right to be writing this article.
 However, I see and hear the kids crying daily because they are afraid of being killed or their parents being killed.
 I also am trained in Critical Indent Debriefing and trauma therapy.
 I am tired of hearing how the first responders lives are being changed and the night terrors they experience.
 I am not afraid of the NRA.
 We have a huge problem with hate and race in our Nation that must be addressed.
 Also we also do not have adequate mental health services in our Nation.
 This is why the suicide rate went from the 3rd leading cause of death to the second leading cause of death for kids.
 Mental health issues is not causing the mass shootings!
 If it was we would have had the problem in the 1970s and 1980s, but we didn’t.

-Dr. Michael Rubino is a psychotherapist with over 20 years experience treating children and teenagers.
-For more information about Dr. Rubino please visit his website at http://www.RubinoCounseling.com or his Facebook page at http://www.Facebook.com/drrubino3.
+Dr. Michael Rubino is a psychotherapist with over twenty years experience treating children and teenagers.
+He is also trained to treat victims of trauma and to do Critical Incident Debriefing.
+For more information regarding Dr. Rubino visit his website http://www.RubinoCounseling.com or Facebook page www.Facebook.com/drrubino3